Last updated on March 25, 2021.

-In a world with a limited number of clients looking at stretching their dollars, it may be time for you to stop trying to be everything to everybody.
+In a world with a limited number of clients looking at stretching their dollars, it may be time for dive centers to stop trying to be everything to everybody.
 Trying to run 6 businesses under the roof of a small enterprise never made sense — and even less, now.

-Until we (urgently) redefine the local dive center, you should focus on what you do best.
-Build your brand around THAT.
-For what you are not good at, refer your clients to other businesses where they will get the best.
+Until we (urgently) redefine the local dive center, we should focus on what we do best and build a personal brand around THAT.
+For what we are not good at, let’s refer clients to other businesses where they will get the best.

 The surge in eCommerce and eLearning is part of this reinvention of the dive center.
 Covid-19 simply accelerated the trend.